Jarnock/gt-helper/README.md

 - Quick setup for Gather.Town Extensions
 - Support for Prisma and Drizzle ORM
+- Focus on type safety and ease of use
 - Verbose Object and Player classes with type checking, and utility functions for extensions
 - Gather Space backup feature (alpha)
 - Overt Gather.Town Extension lifecycle, for easy debugging and testing